 When you’re sharing your best practices at work, you can avoid redundancy and repetition of effort.
 This way, you reduce costs and efficiently avoid reinventing the wheel.

-You know how efficient your workforce is, but you’ll gradually notice a wave of improvement in your workforce’s skills when you start sharing best practices at work.
+You know how efficient your workforce is, but you’ll gradually notice a wave of improvement in your workforce’s skills when you start knowledge sharing across your organization.

 Sharing keeps the employees and workers updated and it helps them implement the missing elements in their practices.